Alfred Paul Rogers

 Alfred Paul Rogers (July 5, 1873 – April 6, 1959) was an American orthodontist who was considered the father of the myofunctional therapy in orthodontics.
 He was the president of American Association of Orthodontists and American Academy of Dental Sciences.
 He was also instrumental in forming the American Board of Orthodontics.

 Life

 He was born in Amherst, Nova Scotia, in 1873.
 He was the youngest of 11 children of William Henry Rogers and Mary E. Rogers.
-He attended Horton Collegiate Academy for high school and Acadia University for undergraduate studies.
+He attended Horton Academy for high school and Acadia University for undergraduate studies.
 He then went to University of Toronto's Royal College of Dental Surgeons of Ontario and Pennsylvania College of Dental Surgery, where he obtained his dental degree in 1896.
 He then attended Angle School of Orthodontia in 1903.

 He started his own practice of dentistry in 1896 before he attended the Angle School of Orthodontia.
 He moved to Boston in 1906 and he was the first person to exclusively practice orthodontics in New England.